 If you overbill a project, you’ll have an influx of cash up front, but nothing to cover expenses at the end of the project (when hidden costs tend to pop up).
 Underbilling doesn’t help either.
 It is best to keep your billing as close to your costs as possible, so you will always bring in enough cash to cover your expenses.

-Get additional costs and other change orders approved as fast as possible so you can bill for them and get paid as the costs come in.
-If you wait until the end of the job to bill, you won’t have the cash to cover the extra costs while they are being incurred.
+Get approval for additional costs and other change orders as fast as possible so you can bill for them and collect as the costs come in.
+If you wait until the end of the job to bill, you won’t have the cash to cover the extra costs as they occur.